zuhrasofyan/angular-passport/README.md

 * `gulp serve` to serve from tmp folder
 * `gulp build` to build production ready files (dist folder)

+### ERROR
+* TypeError: Cannot read property 'apply' of undefined Probably, you are installing gulp instead of gulp-cli.
+Run `npm install gulp-cli -g` to solve the problem

 ### ATTENTION!
 MIT License.
 For best experience to test all functionality, a (REST API) server with passport-type authentification is needed.
 This work aimed to quickly setup a front-end application with access to REST API + authentification using passport.